gifuniluigi/ijof-wom_esui/README.md

 1. In `tables/Table 7/` run `auroc.main.r`.
 This single R script runs the AUROC analysis and prints the results reported in Table 7.

+_Note:_ The estimation routines use Bayesian sampling to draw from posterior distributions.
+As a result, small numerical differences between runs on different machines are expected.
+Such variation typically affects only very small digits and does not alter the substantive conclusions reported in the paper.